You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - Wechat search:

-WeChat introduced a search feature in 2018, which brands could utilize to improve the velocity of their content.
-The search function on WeChat is still relatively new, so extensive research and testing has yet to yield any concrete strategies for dominating WeChat search.
-If it’s like any other search engine, keyword optimization could help drive traffic to relevant articles.
+In 2018, Wechat introduced a search feature, which brands could utilize to improve the velocity of their content.
+The search function on WeChat is still relatively new.
+Therefore, extensive research and testing has yet to yield any concrete strategies to master WeChat search.
+If it happen to be like any other search engine, keyword optimization could help drive traffic to relevant articles.

-WeChat added a “time capsule” feature in 2019 similar to Instagram, Snapchat, and Facebook’s stories feature.
+Ealier this years (2019) Wechat added a “time capsule” feature similar to Instagram, Snapchat, and Facebook’s stories feature.
 A lesser-known addition was the “Wow” feature.
-If users click “like” button for an article on Wechat, the article will be shown to all the user’s contacts under the “Wow” tab under WeChat’s “Top Stories” section.
+If users click “like” button for an article on Wechat, the article will then be shown to all the user’s contacts under the “Wow” tab under WeChat’s “Top Stories” section.
 This drastically increases the exposure of the articles organically.